dfunni/TC4nano/README.md

 Adjust the circles to the desired locations, add or delete points as necessary.

-When profile is coplete go to Tools > Designer (uncheck) and proile will be loaded onto the graph.
+When profile is complete go to Tools > Designer (uncheck) and proile will be loaded onto the graph.

 Hit the RESET button, then save the profile to your Profiles directory.